 The Servicemen’s Dependents Allowance Act of 1942, signed into law by President Franklin Delano Roosevelt, provided a much needed allowance to the wives, children, and certain dependent relatives of servicemen in the lower grades (privates, private first class, technician 5th grade, corporal, technician 4th grade, and sergeant) of the Army.
 Relatives and dependents were divided into two classes.
 Class A consisted of wives, children and divorced wives to whom alimony was still payable, and Class B consisted of parents, grandparents, siblings, and grandchildren.

 My father grew up in the home of his maternal grandparents, Henry and Olivia (Moten) Newsome.
-When his grandfather’s health deteriorated to the point that he had to be permanently hospitalized, some of the financial care of his grandmother rested on his shoulders.
-Therefore when he was drafted into the Army on 4 December 1945, he completed the Application for Dependency Benefits below listing his grandmother as a Class B dependent that he gave 49% of his financial support to each month.
+When his grandfather’s health deteriorated to the point that he had to be permanently hospitalized (he was admitted to the Austin State Hospital), some of the financial care of his grandmother rested on his shoulders.
+Therefore when he was drafted into the Army on 4 December 1945, he completed the Application for Dependency Benefits below listing his grandmother as a Class B dependent so that 49% of his financial support went to her each month.

 Below is a front and back transcription of my father’s — applicant copy — of the original application:

 (Servicemen’s Dependents Allowance Act of 1942, As Amended)

 I. (a) Soldier